Twisted differential operators and $q$-crystals: -structures

 Note that the condition will be satisfied when $A$ and $B$ are both $(p)$-adically complete.
 Note also that \emph{some} condition is necessary because the result does not hold for example when $A = B = \mathbb Q$.

-It is important for us to recall also that a $p$-derivation $\delta$ is systematically $I$-adically continuous with respect to any finitely generated ideal $I$ containing $p$.
+It is important for us to recall also that a $p$-derivation $\delta$ on a ring $A$ is systematically $I$-adically continuous with respect to any finitely generated ideal $I$ containing $p$.
 In particular, $\delta$ will then automatically extend in a unique way to a $\delta$-structure on the $I$-adic completion of $A$.

 Finally, we will use the convenient terminology of $f$ being a \emph{rank one element} to mean $\delta(f) = 0$ (and consequently $\phi(f) = f^p$) and $f$ being a \emph{distinguished element} to mean $\delta(f) \in A^\times$ (and therefore $p \in (f^p, \phi(f))\subset (f, \phi(f))$).